 Plenty of academic research has been dedicated to answering this question posed above.
 Whilst there is no magic number, it’s generally agreed upon that smaller class sizes are better for producing good academic outcomes and other positive educational measurements.

-One example study comes from Tennessee STAR study - a four-year project involving 7,000 students and 79 schools.
+One example study comes from the Tennessee STAR study - a four-year project involving 7,000 students and 79 schools.
 They reduced class sizes of 22 to 25 down to just 13 to 17.
 Significantly better academic outcomes were discovered for primary school children, with those from minority and lower-income backgrounds enjoying the biggest benefit.

 It’s not just academic performance that improves either.
 Many believe that children are better able to focus and are less likely to be distracted if there are fewer children in the class.
 Research from 2011 supports this.
 A study published in the Educational Evaluation and Policy Analysis Journal found that smaller eighth-grade classes bring improvements to pupil engagement across a number of measurements.